blacknon/lssh/README.md

 ## Description

 command to read a prepared list in advance and connect ssh/scp the selected host.
 List file is set in yaml format.When selecting a host, you can filter by keywords.
 Can execute commands concurrently to multiple hosts.
-Supported multiple ssh proxy.
+Supported multiple ssh proxy, and supported http/socks5 proxy.

 ## Demo